Penne Rustica with a Kick

 Not included in your delivery

-Meanwhile, wash and dry all produce.
-Trim and discard woody bottom ends from asparagus; cut stalks crosswise into 1-inchlong pieces.
+• Meanwhile, wash and dry produce. • Zest and quarter lemon.
+Trim and discard woody bottom ends from asparagus; cut stalks crosswise into 1-inch-long pieces.
 Dice tomato.
-Mince chives.
-Zest and quarter lemon.
-Melt 1 TBSP plain butter in a large pan over medium-high heat.
+Trim and thinly slice scallions, separating whites from greens. • Melt 1 TBSP plain butter in a large pan over medium-high heat.
 Add panko and almonds; season with salt and pepper.
-Cook, stirring, until golden brown, 3-4 minutes.
-Turn off heat.
-Add a pinch of lemon zest and chili flakes.
+Cook, stirring, until golden brown, 3-4 minutes. • Turn off heat.
+Stir in a pinch of lemon zest and a pinch of chili flakes.
 Transfer to a small bowl.

-Add penne, garlic herb butter, half the Parmesan (you’ll use the rest later), and ⅓ cup reserved pasta cooking water (½ cup for 4 servings) to pan with veggies; stir until thoroughly combined.
+• Add drained penne, garlic herb butter, cream cheese, half the Parmesan (save the rest for serving), and 1⁄3 cup reserved pasta cooking water (½ cup for 4 servings) to pan with veggies; stir until thoroughly combined.
 Season with salt and pepper.

-Add 1 TBSP plain butter (2 TBSP for 4 servings), half the chives, remaining lemon zest, and as many remaining chili flakes as you like to pan.
+• Add scallion whites, remaining lemon zest, 1 TBSP plain butter (2 TBSP for 4 servings), and as many remaining chili flakes as you like to pan with pasta.
 Cook, stirring, until everything is thoroughly coated in sauce, 1-2 minutes.
-(TIP: If needed, stir in more reserved pasta cooking water a splash at a time.)
-Turn off heat; stir in a squeeze of lemon juice to taste.
+TIP: If needed, stir in more reserved pasta cooking water a splash at a time. • Turn off heat; stir in a squeeze of lemon juice to taste.
 Taste and season with salt and pepper.

-Divide pasta between bowls.
+• Divide pasta between bowls.
 Sprinkle with panko mixture and remaining Parmesan.
-Drizzle each bowl with olive oil.
-Garnish with remaining chives.
-Serve with remaining lemon wedges on the side.
+Add a drizzle of olive oil over bowls. • Garnish with scallion greens and serve with remaining lemon wedges on the side.